 Approach Your Boss With Confidence

 How many times have you put off something because you didn't know how to approach your boss or upper management?
-A new idea.
-A raise for an employee or yourself.
+Like a new idea.
+Or a raise for an employee or yourself.
 Or justifying the need for more resources.

-Here are some proven strategies straight out our new Emerging Leader Workshop, Approach Your Boss With Confidence :
+Here are some proven strategies straight out Emerging Leader Workshop:

 1. Prepare the Appropriate Amount of Detail: Prepare in advance and think about the amount of detail your boss prefers.
 Does she want summary information and bullets, or does he like pages of detail?
 Then, consider the medium she prefers.
 Should it be a PowerPoint presentation with diagrams and photos, or a Google doc with “just the facts.”

-2. Make Sure the Timing is Right: Did he just come off a long trip with back-to-back meetings?
+2. Make Sure the Timing is Right: Did she just come off a tough week of back-to-back meetings?
 Then pitching a new long-term idea should wait a day or two.
-On the other hand, if it’s bad news that needs addressing immediately, don’t put it off too long.
+On the other hand, if it’s bad news that needs addressing immediately, don’t put it off.

 3. Anticipate Questions: Be proactive and think about the questions she may have and prepare options for her to consider.
 For instance, if you’re proposing a new system or procedure, do some research on what’s been done in the past and have two or three innovative alternatives.